-The Kapnick Leadership and Professionalism Initiative: Translating a Successful Booth Class to the Law School
+The Kapnick Leadership Development Initiative: Translating a Successful Booth Class to the Law School

 Amy Gardner, ’02, Dean of Students at the Law School, knows her students are smart, and she knows that they will do great things.
 But she also knows that they do not always arrive at the Law School ready to be leaders in the legal profession.

 “Our students have always been the best at everything they have ever done, but their pursuits up until law school have often been solitary,” said Gardner.
 “Many of them have never had an assistant or worked on a team, taken orders from multiple bosses at once, or failed at anything and had to get back up on the horse.
 They rarely have any idea what their management style is, nor how to develop a good one.
 We want our students to be successful and become leaders, so we need to help them invest in themselves and go into the working world knowing who they are and how to lead.”

 Through the generosity of Scott, JD/MBA ’85, and Kathleen Kapnick, ’84, the Law School is introducing a bold new program to do just that.
 The Kapnicks have made a $2 million gift jointly to the University of Chicago Law School and the Booth School of Business to develop a program for law students modeled after Booth’s LEAD course.
 LEAD (Leadership Effectiveness and Development) is a leadership development class taken by Booth students during Orientation and the fall quarter of their first year.
 The Kapnicks’ gift will support a leadership and professionalism initiative at the Law School for at least four years, run jointly by the Leadership Development staff at Booth and the Law School’s Office of the Dean of Students.